Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 • interact with English speakers who talk slowly and clearly

-• write short, simple notes.
+• write short, simple notes

 A2 Key (KET) for Schools follows exactly the same format and level as A2 Key (KET), also known as Key English Test (KET).
 The only difference is that the content and treatment of topics in the particular test have been particularly targeted to the interests and experience of school pupils.

-A2 Key (KET) for Schools is recognized by the private sector.
-It is also officially recognized in Greece by the state (ASEP/Supreme Council for Civil Personnel Selection) as a B1 level certification of English language competence (Cambridge English Scale overall score: 120-139).
+A2 Key (KET) for Schools is recognized by the private sector, as well as the Greek state (ASEP/Supreme Council for Civil Personnel Selection) as a B1 level certification of English language competence (Cambridge English Scale overall score: 120-139).
+A2 Key (KET) for Schools is recognized by a wide range of companies and educational institutions around the world.

 Duration: 1 hour